Canon SX740 vs 2000D

 It is notable that the 2000D has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX740 does not feature such an accessory-socket.

-Both the SX740 and the 2000D are recent models that feature in their makers' current product line-up.
+Both the SX740 and the 2000D are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the SX740 followed on from the Canon SX730 HS.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon SX740 vs 2000D

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX740 or the Canon 2000D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.